mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 For TCP we set the desired number of concurrent connections and make sure we have a transaction rate that is a bit faster than the flow timer to make sure flows do not expire.

 for UDP we use random source/destination ports and we set rate to 100K PPS and for 32M flows it should work fine for 320 seconds.
+(32M flows / 100K PPS = it will take 320 sec for all flows to receive 1 packet and be inserted into the flow table)

 we look here that flow table can be filed to desired level.